- Disposable Versus Reusable – Why Switch!

 You’re in luck sister, Reliefpad has got your back!
 With leak protection and a super absorbent core, Reliefpads are designed to be super absorbent.
 Thereon, our standard Maxi Pads provides unbelievable coverage up to 6-8 hours and in case of a heavy flow, you can opt for our Super Maxi-Pad for extended coverage up to 8-12 hours.

-Always make sure to wear snug-fitting cotton underwear.
-Although, it’s tempting to wear saggy, loose underwear during periods, this is a leak waiting to happen as it’s prone to slipping and sliding.
-Also, be practical about which product to use at which times.
+Always make sure to wear comfortable fit cotton underwear.
+Although, it’s tempting to wear loose underwear during periods, there is a leak waiting to happen as it’s prone to slipping and sliding.
+Also, be practical about which product to use for any certain situation.
 If you have a heavy flow, we suggest opting for Super Maxi-Pad for longer coverage!
 Stick to the suggested pad-changing time-lines and you should be A-Ok!

 Depending on how they are washed and frequency of use, Reliefpads can last for many years.
 On average we estimate your pads will last for 24 months at the very least, but with a bit of care, it’s designed to last even longer.

 Thanks to the DALP method, the liquid gets absorbed into the inner core layers.
 If your pad starts to feel wet it means it’s time to change it with a fresh one, just as with any other product.
 As a matter of fact, several users report feeling less wetness and more comfort with cloth pads against their body as compared to sticky plastic pads.

 Since ages, cloth has been the go-to fabric used by millions of women across the world to manage menstruation.
 Truth is, the pertinent question is not figuring if cloth is hygienic, but whether it is cared for hygienically.
 When Reliefpads are washed well, dried in direct sunlight and stored well, they tick all the right boxes.